ericghlee/front-end-test/README.md

 For this task you will be creating a **React login single page application**.

-**It must be production quality according to your understanding of it: testing, readme.md etc. ff there's no instruction how to run the code or/and it doesn't compile, it will NOT QUALIFY**
+**It must be production quality according to your understanding of it: testing, readme.md etc. If there's no instruction how to run the code or/and it doesn't compile, it will NOT QUALIFY**

 The application should have the following features:
 ## Features